 If God has spoken to us and revealed a specific direction for our lives and organizations, it is a scary but powerful thing!
 All of a sudden, it’s not about us anymore.
 We have a higher calling and purpose.
 We have a higher level of determination.
 We are more resolved to see it through.
 We are unwilling to waver.
 We’re unlikely to quit when it gets difficult.
 It will get difficult!
 If God has given us a vision, and we quit on it, we’re being disobedient to God.
 The word sin means to miss the mark.
 That's why quitting on God's vision is a sin.
 If we allow someone to run us off, or hijack the vision, we’ve allowed someone else to make us disobedient to God!

 When you’re trying to lead your organization through change, there will be times when the pain is so difficult you want to give up.
 I plead with you not to do it.
 Don’t ever leave just because it’s hard.
 Don't retreat with your tail between your legs.
 Don't quit after a big loss.
 Don't quit just because someone else thinks you should.

 When should you quit?
 When there's absolutely no reason to.
 If you have the choice, you leave when and only when things are on a high note.
 Leave when everything's clicking.
 Leave when there's no drama—no one expects you to leave, when no one wants you to leave.
 Stay the course until things are going well, and only then think about what’s next.
 Once you’ve begun a change, it is your responsibility to see it through to the next high note.

 Vision is a sacred stewardship.
 Steward it well.
-Finish what He started in You, so You can hear Him say: "Well done thou good and faithful servant."
+Finish what you started.
+No, Finish what HE started in and though you!

-I talk much more about this issue in my new book Be Mean About The Vision: Preserving & Protecting What Matters.
-Get it today!
+BTW, I talk much more about this issue in my book Be Mean About The Vision: Preserving & Protecting What Matters.